 A local sweet stall.
 They sell a variety of chocolate, fruit, milk and coconut based sweets.
 I spotted plenty of fruit based sweets.
-I didnt buy any as I was hungry for real food.

 At one time, we were walking down on a busy street after a meal and I spotted a restaurant selling a “vegano almuerzo”.
 I was bummed to have missed it.
-I didnt get a picture, but I got their brochure and here is their address:

-Vegan meal in Cuenca, Ecuador
+Vegan meals in Cuenca, Ecuador

 Nectar Veg Cuisine tea house & gallery, Benigno Malo 10-42 between Gran Colombia and M. Lamar streets.
 Phone: 2844-118.
 Nectarcuisine@vegemail.com